seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / Hold thy word, Theseus.
 We are certainly both traitors, both despisers
 Of thee and of thy goodness.
 I am Palamon,
-That cannot love thee, he that broke thy prison—
+That cannot love thee, he that broke thy prison--
 Think well what that deserves; and this is Arcite,
 A bolder traitor never trod thy ground,
 A falser nev'r seem'd friend.
 This is the man